Agurk2/covidprotease/README.md

 *National Center for Biotechnology Information.
 "PubChem Compound Summary for CID 5961, Glutamine" PubChem, https://pubchem.ncbi.nlm.nih.gov/compound/Glutamine.
 Accessed 30 January, 2022.*

 By blocking the protease's receptors, we effectively halt the virus' ability to spread within its host.
-This can be done by reacting a protease inhibitor with the protease, in order to stop the chemical process from occuring.
+This can be done by reacting a protease inhibitor with the protease in order to stop the chemical process from occuring.

 ## Problem definition